TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 We also resoldered the wires coming out of the sensors, and made them a bit stronger hoping that we won't need to do that ever again.

 A problem was fixed in the wemos code where we accidently copied some code twice.
+Lastly, we also fixed the design for the top part of the 3d print, making the fill bigger.
+This way, there won't be a gap in there once we print it again.

 ### Day 2 (Tuesday)

 Today we did the sprint review and retrospective meeting.
 We discussed our progress and the problems we encountered.
 We also discussed the next steps we are going to take.
-The issue board was updated.
+Because of this.yhe issue board was also updated with new tasks for the next sprint.

 | ![meeting picture](20220614_112032.jpg) |
 | :-------------------------------------: |
 |             Meeting Picture             |

 We also got a second try at the piece we tried to print yesterday.
 This time it worked!
-The rest of the casing takes too long to print so We'll need to find an alternative as Miguel is not here long enough.
+The rest of the casing takes too long to print so we'll need to find an alternative as we can only print at Miguel if it can be printed within the workday he is here, which is too short for our print sadly.
-Next to that, we worked on a testing plan to follow on location on thursdays.
+Next to that, we worked on a testing plan to follow on location on thursdays during the testing.
 This can be found [here](Testing-plan.md).

 ### Day 3 (Wednesday)